Threadnaught/svd-visualization/README.md

 ## Empirical Spectral Distribution

 How can we generalise this kind of analysis to higher than three spatial dimensions?
 The vector spaces become hard to visualise past 3 dimensions, but SVD remains useful.
-Let's focus on one type of analysis which can be perfomed, taking the Empirical Spectral Distribution (ESD).
+Let's focus on one type of analysis which can be performed, taking the Empirical Spectral Distribution (ESD).

 When we use numpy to compute the SVD in `coords_and_svd.py`, we get three cryptically named outputs;